 VEHICLES – Depending on the level of detail of your model, one vehicle may represent many individual vehicles as a single group.
 For instance, if a fleet of 10 trucks is required to deliver products to a given facility, then simply create one vehicle that represents 10 trucks.
-For more detailed models you can create vehicles in the model for each individual vehicle in the supply chain.
+For more detailed and lower level models you can create separate vehicles in the model for each truck.

 When one vehicle stands for a group of vehicles, define that vehicle as having the combined cargo volume and weight capacities and costs of all the vehicles it represents.
 This vehicle will then have one route that all the represented vehicles will follow.